nadzyah/log-anomaly-detector/README.md

 ## Step 2.
 Create a configuration file for LAD

 The configuration file is written in YAML syntax.
 The variables are explained [here](https://log-anomaly-detector.readthedocs.io/en/latest/configinfo.html)
 Since this version of LAD supports MongoDB and parallel multi-host running, there're some additional variables.
-We recommend to read the [MongoDB Schema Design]((#mongodb-schema-design)) part first.
+I recommend reading the [MongoDB Schema Design]((#mongodb-schema-design)) part first.

 <table>
   <thead>